TodePond/TodePondDotCom/wikiblogarden/art/in-a-video/readme.md

 We adults experience emotions too, and sometimes it's hard to deal with them.
 We need ways to express them.

 Over time, I learned to notice the ones that work for me.
-As advised by that child, I find that fiddling with a hairband is a great way for me to 'get out' my anger and worry.
+As advised by that child, I found that fiddling with a hairband is a great way to 'get out' my anger and worry.

 **And I noticed that I could express my feelings in the form of a [video](https://youtu.be/YRBtAn240j8).**

 But remember, it takes practice.
-Even though I knew I could put my feelings into a video, I still often looked for other, more harmful ways of expressing myself.
+Even though I knew I could put my feelings into a video, I still often looked for other, more harmful ways of expressing them.

 Again, I became a broken record.
-"Put it in a video" is what I told myself repeatedly whenever I felt bad.
+"Put it in a video" is what I told myself again and again whenever I felt bad.
 And it worked.

 > Put it in a video<br>
 > Put it in a video<br>